-I am standing in the Safeway parking lot
+I am standing in the Safway parking lot

 while a big truck glides slowly past me.